 According to O*Net Online, park naturalists are typically required to hold bachelor's degrees (www.onetonline.org).
 During college, future park naturalists may major in any of a variety of natural sciences, such as environmental interpretation, forestry, botany or outdoor education.
 Since park naturalists work closely with the public, they often need strong verbal and written communication skills.

 Salary and Employment Outlook

 The BLS doesn't specifically list salary and employment outlook for park naturalists.
-Instead, these workers seem to be grouped within the reports for conservation scientists, who were expected to see seven percent employment growth from 2014 until 2024.
-The median salary for these workers was $61,110 as of May 2015, the BLS noted.
+Instead, these workers seem to be grouped within the reports for conservation scientists, who were expected to see four percent employment growth from 2018 until 2028.
+The median salary for these workers was $61,310 as of May 2018, the BLS noted.

 Nature Program Instructor

 Educators in nature programs help people become familiar with nature.
 They work directly with people of all age levels in a variety of outdoor settings, such as nature parks, campgrounds and playgrounds.
 Nature program instructors educate students about the environment through creative techniques and activities, such as games, stories and projects that emphasize teamwork and leadership.
 They may also teach wilderness survival skills.